Jacobi-Lie Models and Supergravity Equations: Conclusions

 \section{Conclusions}

-We have investigated examples of three- and four-dimensional \JL\ models corresponding to Leibniz algebras, introduced in \cite{melsaka}, with $f_b{}^{ba}\neq 0, Z^a=0$ displayed in the Table \ref{tab:algebras}.
+We have investigated examples of three- and four-dimensional \JL\ models corresponding to Leibniz algebras, introduced in \cite{melsaka} as type 2, i.e. those with $f_b{}^{ba}\neq 0, Z^a=0$.
+They are displayed in the Table \ref{tab:algebras}.
 It turned out that these algebras are mutually related by \JLtp y and, moreover, related to algebra

 with $f_b{}^{ba}= 0, Z^a=0$.